-Design Museum announces all-female Designers in Residence
+Meet the Design Museum’s all-female Designers in Residence

-London’s Design Museum announced its annual Designers in Residence recipients.
-The group of four designers, operating across different fields, will be supported by the museum to develop a project which will culminate in an installation unveiled in March 2021.
+London’s Design Museum unveils the projects created by its Designers in Residence 2021.
+The group of four designers, operating across different fields, were supported by the museum to develop a project based on the particularly timely theme of ‘Care’.

-Designers in Residence
+Designers in Residence at the Design Museum

 This is an important time for creatives to think about how our post-pandemic world can be shaped by design, looking at technology, human relations, the environment and self-care.
-‘At a time of upheaval and tragedy, design has shown itself to be up to the task of equipping us to face adversity, with designers manufacturing vital PPE and other equipment during the pandemic,’ says Priya Khanchandani, the Design Museum’s newly-appointed head of curatorial and interpretation.
+‘At a time of upheaval and tragedy, design has shown itself to be up to the task of equipping us to face adversity, with designers manufacturing vital PPE and other equipment during the pandemic,’ says Priya Khanchandani, the Design Museum’s head of curatorial and interpretation.
 ‘In a post-Covid environment, it is more important than ever that we support emerging designers whose work has the capacity to solve problems, grow empathy and build bridges of understanding.’

 The multidisciplinary, all-female quartet represents a new generation of creative thinkers particularly equipped to face the present and future challenges through their diverse specialisms.
 ‘Right now, it is imperative that designers are engaged in conversations about care as we enter a period of greater social, political and ecological uncertainty.
 These designers are proposing tools and systems to help us navigate this landscape,’ says Sumitra Upham, the Designers in Residence project curator.